-As a therapist, I would never advice my clients to break up with someone or to do anything possible (and impossible) to make the relationship work.
-It is up to you to decide if a relationship has future or not, but it is hard.
+As a therapist, I would never advise my clients to break up with someone or to do anything possible (and impossible) to make the relationship work.
+It is up to you to decide if a relationship has a future or not, but it is hard.
 One of my greatest achievements is helping a client establish better communication with his girlfriend.
-He wanted to fight for relationship that I personally would never tolerate.
+He wanted to fight for a relationship that I personally would never tolerate.
 It was important for him and now he is happy with her, even though a year ago she used to make his life miserable.

 Figuring out what you want exactly is a hard task and it takes years to be achieved, but once you know yourself better you will be able to sort out the relationships that you can keep and the ones that you shouldn’t.

-In an ideal world everyone is psychically stable and takes responsibility to deal with his/her own emotional baggage, but it is not the case.
+In an ideal world, everyone is psychically stable and takes responsibility to deal with his/her own emotional baggage, but it is not the case.
 We deal with our problems and we help our significant others deal with theirs.
 But if the relationship you have makes you unhappy most of the time what are your options and where will you draw the line?